LoveMorePDF Logo

 Frequently Asked Questions

-Why does OCR fail on some pages?
+Why does OCR frequently fail or produce gibberish on certain pages?